sassoftware/devsascom-rest-api-samples/DecisionManagement/modelPublish.md

 }
 ```

-version 5, last updated on 14 August, 2020
+version 6, last updated on 24 December, 2020